csswizardry/csswizardry.github.com/workshops.md

 often opt to run a hybrid of the two.
 It’s entirely up to you.

-With a truly international reputation, my workshops have been delivered from New Zealand to Romania, Uruguay to the America: you’re in good hands.
+With a truly international reputation, my workshops have been delivered from New Zealand to Romania, Uruguay to the US: you’re in good hands.

 Workshop clients include: Google, General Electric, Etsy, Kickstarter, the BBC.